trnkatomas/obchodniRejstrikParser/README.md

 # Nice to haves
 - [ ] parse the online data from [http://wwwinfo.mfcr.cz/cgi-bin/ares/darv_or.cgi?ico=] (beware of rate limiting and other fun stuff)
 - [ ] more customizable queries

+# NB
+The R code is just a POC, currently it is outdated and would produce different data (wrong one) than the Scala version!